aws-powertools/powertools-lambda-typescript/docs/core/logger.md

     import { Logger } from '@aws-lambda-powertools/logger';
     import { LambdaInterface } from '@aws-lambda-powertools/commons';

-    // Peristent attributes added outside the handler will be
+    // Persistent attributes added outside the handler will be
     // cached across invocations
     const logger = new Logger({
         logLevel: 'DEBUG',